abdullin/lokad-data-platform/SmartApp.Sample2.Continuous/Readme.md

-﻿Lokad Data Plaform Sample - Smart App #2
+﻿Lokad Data Platform Sample - Smart App #2
 ========

 This smart app calculates distribution of events in events stream by length, showing it to the console.
 As more data comes in - calculations will be updated.

 It needs some data to come into the data platform.
 You can use either Stack Overflow dump tool from Sample 3 or manually add events to the store with TestClient.

 Preparing
 ---------